Stress in cats is a very real problem, could your cat be affected?

-On the other hand, if something is missing or there are continual changes in his environment or in the routines of those around him, your cat’s behaviour will very likely be affected.
+On the other hand, if something is missing or there are continual changes in his environment or in the routines of those around him, your cat’s behavior will very likely be affected.

 Unfortunately, the frantic pace of our lives ends up affecting our feline friends as well.
-Our behaviour, our lack of time and our neglect to provide everything he needs are the causes of numerous changes in a cat’s normal behaviour.
+Our behavior, our lack of time and our neglect to provide everything he needs are the causes of numerous changes in a cat’s normal behavior.